Scope

 Be sure to schedule caulking of electrical penetrations after the wiring has been installed and before the drywall is completed.
 Responsibility for sealing air leaks around electrical wiring and electrical boxes should be included in the contract for the appropriate trade, depending on the workflow at specific job sites.

-- For wall-mounted electrical boxes, specify that the electrician install prefabricated, airtight electric boxes that have flexible boot seals at wire penetrations and a gasketed flange at the face.
+- For wall-mounted electrical boxes, specify that the electrician install prefabricated, airtight electrical boxes that have flexible boot seals at wire penetrations and a gasketed flange at the face (Figure 2).

-- Or, as another option, install standard electrical boxes and caulk all of the openings in the box (including around wire penetrations), then seal the face of the box to the drywall with caulk.
+- Another option is to install standard electrical boxes and seal all openings in the box (including around wire penetrations) with caulk or sealing putty, then seal the face of the box to the drywall with caulk (Figure 3).

-- Seal all wiring holes through the exterior walls of the house, such as holes for electrical wiring, security system wiring, television and telephone cables, porch light fixtures, and exterior electrical outlets.
+- Seal all wiring holes through the exterior walls of the house, such as holes for electrical wiring, security system wiring, television and telephone cables, porch light fixtures, and exterior electrical outlets (Figure 4).
 Use caulk, gaskets, or spray foam (note that spray foam degrades in sunlight).

-- Use caulk or canned spray foam to seal wiring holes through all top plates and bottom plates.
+- Use caulk or canned spray foam to seal wiring holes through all top plates and bottom plates (Figure 5).

 Success